brendt/stitcher.io/src/data/blog/2017-12-24-asynchronous-php.md

 The new benchmarks compare a few scenarios.
-The first two groups plot the execution time of an empty process, while the third and second groups show the execution time of processes having a different time to finish, using several `sleep` intervals.
+The first two groups plot the execution time of an empty process, while the third and fourth groups show the execution time of processes with a different time to finish, using several `sleep` intervals.
 Between the two groups, we're also comparing a capped concurrency configuration and a non-capped configuration.
 Capped means that there are more processes than the pool can execute at once.